heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 - [Additional resources](#additional-resources)
 - [Sources](#sources)

-## Introduction to your first course
+## Introduction to your first chapter

 Welcome to the first chapter of the course!